Al Qaeda group fights back against Syria rebel assault

 With time running out until the talks, Western and Arab countries that oppose Assad will meet on Sunday in Paris.
 U.S. Secretary of State John Kerry will hold talks with Russian Foreign Minister Sergei Lavrov on Monday, according to Russia's Interfax news agency.

 Moscow has emerged as Assad's main international backer.
-Badr Jamous, secretary-general of the National Coalition, suggested that the opposition's position on the peace talks depends on Moscow: "We don't need Geneva 2 if Russia thinks Assad is going to remain in power," Jamous told Reuters.
+Badr Jamous, Secretary-General of the National Coalition, suggested that the opposition's position on the peace talks depends on Moscow: "We don't need Geneva 2 if Russia thinks Assad is going to remain in power," Janous told Reuters.

 Syria's conflict started with mostly peaceful protests in March 2011 against the president but turned into an armed insurgency and then civil war after Assad's security forces cracked down forcefully on demonstrators.